-USC Provost and Senior Vice President for Academic Affairs; Frances R. and John J. Duggan Professor of Law, Political Science and Public PolicyUSC Gould School of Lawuscprovost@usc.edu
+USC Provost and Senior Vice President for Academic Affairs; Frances R. and John J. Duggan Professor of Law, Political Science, Finance and Business Economics, and Public PolicyUSC Gould School of Lawuscprovost@usc.edu

 Work: (213) 740-2101

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA